sparql-generate/sparql-generate/sparql-generate-website/src/site/markdown/language-cli.md

 Here, `https://example.org/query` is the name of the SPARQL-Generate query, `application/vnd.sparql-generate` is the SPARQL-Generate media type, and this query may be found at `queryset/query.rqg`.

-*The `dataset` subfolder* contains named graphs and a configuration file `configuration.ttl` whose typical content is as follows:
+The dataset is specified in a subfolder `dataset` that contains named graphs and a configuration file `configuration.ttl` whose typical content is as follows:

 ```
 @prefix lm: <http://jena.hpl.hp.com/2004/08/location-mapping#> .